rmusser01/Infosec_Reference/Draft/Draft/BIOS UEFI Attacks Defenses.md

 [Exploiting UEFI boot script table vulnerability](http://blog.cr4.sh/2015/02/exploiting-uefi-boot-script-table.html)

 [Attacking UEFI Boot Script](https://frab.cccv.de/system/attachments/2566/original/venamis_whitepaper.pdf)
-* AbstractóUEFI Boot Script is a data structure interpreted by UEFI firmware during S3 resume.
+* Abstract‚ÄîUEFI Boot Script is a data structure interpreted by UEFI firmware during S3 resume.
 We show that on many systems, an attacker with ring0 privileges can alter this data structure.
 As a result, by forcing S3 suspend/resume cycle, an attacker can run arbitrary code on a platform that is not yet fully locked.
 The consequences include ability to overwrite the flash storage and take control over SMM.

 [BIOS Chronomancy: Fixing the Core Root of Trust for Measurement - BlackHat 2013](https://www.youtube.com/watch?v=NbYZ4UCN9GY)